 Adjustability and Fit

-Adjustability and fit has to do with the same concept as suspension, which is why it’s important to think of these things as a hiker.
+Adjustability and fit has to do with the same concept as suspension, which is why it’s important to consider the ability to fully adjust the straps to fit your body comfortably.
 Making sure your backpack fits you the best way it can is critical to being comfortable on your hike, safe on the trails, and not too sore after you finish the at the end of the day.

 Some backpacks have the ability to adjust the way it rests on your back while others don’t, so understanding the difference between the two and taking that into consideration when backpack shopping is important.
-Look for shoulder padding and adjustable straps for the best fit so you don’t have to fuss with the backpack when you’re on the trails.
+Look for shoulder padding and adjustable straps.